Noobyetpro/Discord-Bot-Template/README.md

 ### Replit

 * Import the project
-* Run normally if ur not dump
+* Run normally if ur not dumb

 ### Other platforms